 Method of Communication to Expertec:

-• We will print your photos to accompany the case through the lab.
+We print those photos to accompany the case through the lab.
 They stay with the case in the patient’s history.